leclercsimon74/Randi/README.md

 Image format: tif ONLY

-Image Dimension: ZXY or XY (TODO, ZCXY and CXY)
+Image Dimension: ZXY, XY, ZCXY and CXY

 NOT recursive (TODO, auto process the Split folder if such a folder is present, which can be a result of a ImageJ macro or Vesa's plugin)